Tom Clancy's The Division 2: Critical reception

 Tom Clancy's The Division 2 received "generally favorable reviews" from critics, according to review aggregator Metacritic.
 The expansion pack Warlords of New York also received generally favourable reviews with the exception of the PS4 version, which received "mixed or average" reviews.

 Chris Carter from Destructoid praised the game for its tight satisfying gunplay, and he was impressed by the responsiveness of the game's artificial intelligence.
 Johnny Chiodini from Eurogamer noted the game significantly expands on the foundations that are established in the first game, introducing new gadgets and interesting changes to customization and gears.
 Matt Bertz from Game Informer praised the more-impactful gunplay, noting enemies can be defeated much more quickly than those in the first game but called the cover system "finicky".
 GameSpots Edmond Tran said the wide range of enemy types forces players to quickly adopt different tactics and called game's combat tense and exciting.
 The game's progression system, which regularly rewards players with new gadgets and gears, was also praised.

 Critics also praised the design of the game's missions and levels, singling out gameplay segments set in landmarks and monuments of Washington, D.C.
-Massive's digital recreation of Washington, D.C. was praised; Tran called the setting an "engrossing, believable, and contiguous open world", and James Duggan from IGN praised Massive's attention to detail that invites players to explore.
+Massive's digital recreation of Washington, D.C. was praised; Javy Gwaltney from Game Informer wrote that the game "excellently endows a sense of place in the player", strongly praising its playspace design and remarking that the game had successfully integrated its open world and detailed interior environments seamlesssly.
+Tran called the setting an "engrossing, believable, and contiguous open world", and James Duggan from IGN praised Massive's attention to detail that invites players to explore.
 Writing for PC Gamer, Samuel Roberts wrote that D.C. is much more dynamic than, though not as recognizable as, New York City in the first game.
 According to Chiodini, the sunny D.C. location is not as atmospheric as snowy New York.